oscr/raspberrypi_linux/README.md

 Please make sure to change it.

 ###A supported distribution:
-In order to use Yocto you need to install a Linux distribution that is supported.
-You can find the full list here:
+In order to use Yocto you need to install a supported Linux distribution.
+You can find the full list here: http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html#detailed-supported-distros

-http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html#detailed-supported-distros

 In the examples I will use Ubuntu 14.04 LTS.

 ###Install required packages
-The following packages are required for Ubuntu.
+The following packages are required for Ubuntu 14.04 LTS:

     sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib \
     build-essential chrpath socat libsdl1.2-dev xterm

-If you are using any other supported distribution you’ll find the required packages here:
+If you are using any other supported distribution you’ll find the required packages here: http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html#required-packages-for-the-host-development-system

-http://www.yoctoproject.org/docs/current/ref-manual/ref-manual.html#required-packages-for-the-host-development-system

 ##Step 1: Building Poky and using QEMU